aetorres/gc_k8s_gocd/README.md

 Steps to depoy this recipe
 ---------------------------

-1. Connect to the Google Cloud  `gcloud init` and set values from your account and project
+1. Connect to the Google Cloud  `gcloud init` and set values from your account and project.
-2. From the project folder execute `terraform init` to initialize terraform and download the dependencies
+2. From the project folder execute `terraform init` to initialize terraform and download the dependencies.
-3. Execute `terraform plan` to generate and show an execution plan
+3. Execute `terraform plan` to generate and show an execution plan.
-4. Execute `terraform apply` to execute the deploy on Google Cloud
+4. Execute `terraform apply` to execute the deploy on Google Cloud.
-5. After this execution you'll need to execute a bash script located in the project folder `./kube.sh`
+5. After this execution you'll need to execute a bash script located in the project folder `./kube.sh`.
 6. Verify the Expose Ip that shows the execution of the last command and then you could access to [Go CD](https://www.gocd.org/).
-If it doesn't shows the IP execute `kubectl get services` and use the exposed IP.
+If it doesn't shows the IP execute `kubectl get services` and use the exposed IP from `my-loadbalancer`.
-7. Once you have the exposed IP edit the file `scripts/pipeline.py` and chage the IP that appear in the file by the new exposed IP and then execute `python pipeline.py` to deploy the pipeline on the server.
+7. Once you have the exposed IP edit the file `scripts/pipeline.py` and chage the IP that appear in the file by the new exposed IP and then, from the pipeline directory execute `python pipeline.py` to deploy the pipeline on the server.
-8. Using the GoCD GUI enable the agent and create a new Environment so the pipeline could be tested.
+8. Using the GoCD GUI enable the agent and create a new Environment, on the Environment creation add the pipeline and the agent to it, so the pipeline could be tested.
 9. If you want to destroy the Infrastructure execute `terraform destroy`